-CIE is executed by way of Quizzes (Q), Tests (T) and Experiential Learning (EL).
-A minimum of three quizzes are conducted and each quiz is evaluated for 10 marks adding up to 30 marks.
+CIE is executed by the way of Tests (T), Quizzes (Q),) and Experiential Learning (EL).
+Three tests are conducted for 50 marks each and the sum of the marks scored from three tests is reduced to 50.
+Minimum of three quizzes are conducted and each quiz is evaluated for 10 marks adding up to 30 marks.
 All quizzes are conducted online.
 Faculty may adopt innovative methods for conducting quizzes effectively.
 The number of quizzes may be more than three also.
-The three tests are conducted for 50 marks each and the sum of the marks scored from three tests is reduced to 50.
 The marks component for experiential learning is 20.